The History of Hugo

 Above, left: An upholstered bar stool designed by Meyer Davis for a steak house restaurant with Hugo-like details; Above, right: an 18th Century folding bedstead, layered atop our earliest Hugo-style chair (designed for King & Duke in Atlanta, Georgia by Meyer Davis).

 Throughout the years, our studio has designed many pieces inspired by Campaign furnishings; however, as our Hugo pieces developed, we realized that our dining collection didn't need to fold up and travel with us, but instead be able to live anywhere, and provide simple comfort no matter the setting.
-We love the tailored, modern elements to this collection.
-Hugo is adventurous in spirit, with the familiarity of a favorite travel bag.
+We love the tailored, more modern elements to this collection, like the slim, shaped legs and the back strap hardware.

 Above, left: A detail of our "butter" Hugo with an onyx oak frame; Above, right: A 1930s folding chair designed by Clara Porset, collaged above an outdoor version of Hugo, designed for the bar at Rosewood Little Dix Bay.